cxfunkyman/React-Game-Hub/Readme.md

     22.7- return a url.slice

-        22.7.1- slice frm the beginning to index (0, index), then add the crop acepted by the api in this case 'crop/600/400/', then add the rest of the url
+        22.7.1- slice frm the beginning to index (0, index), then add the crop accepted by the api in this case 'crop/600/400/', then add the rest of the url

         22.7.2- return url.slice(0, index) + 'crop/600/400' + url.slice(index);